Read our story, discover what drives us and meet the team

 Marketing & Social Media Consultant

 Jenn works closely with Gemma to build the marketing plan and rollout out our activities.
-She’s travelled the world and, being a crafty kid herself, loves pursuing creativity activities in her spare time when her labradoodle lets her!
+She’s travelled the world and, being a crafty kid herself, loves pursuing creativity activities in her spare time when her labradoodle isn’t demanding her attention!

 Marketing & Digital Design Executive